HD-GEN: A High-Performance Software System for Human Mobility Data Generation Based on Patterns of Life: Software Architecture and System Details

+As illustrated in \reffig{fig:hdgen-pipeline-processing}, post simulation processing begins with column selection, followed by integration of log fragments into a consolidated dataset.
+A data conversion step then transforms fields into formats required by downstream applications.
+The resulting dataset can be directly analyzed and visualized, labeled for supervised learning tasks, or passed to the scorer during the calibration phase without further modification.
 HD-GEN is designed with scalability and customizability as core principles.
 To reduce unnecessary log generation, we provide detailed documentation on our Github page that guides users in configuring the simulator to emit only essential fields such as timestamps, geographic coordinates, and agent identifiers.
 This design minimizes storage and computational overhead while improving overall efficiency.
 For very large datasets, the pipeline includes Python scripts capable of processing hundreds of gigabytes of data, as well as lightweight Bash utilities that perform file system level concatenation and column extraction.
 In addition to filtering redundant fields, the pipeline supports embedding ground truth labels and other annotations, ensuring that generated datasets are well aligned with downstream research and application requirements.